Age of consent in Europe: Serbia

 The age of consent in Serbia is 14, regardless of sexual orientation or gender.
 This is regulated by Chapter 18 (Sexual Offences) of the Penal Code of the Republic of Serbia and especially Article 180 (prohibiting sexual intercourse with a child).
 Article 112 defines a child as a person under 14 years of age.

 Article 181 prohibits sexual intercourse with a juvenile (defined in Article 112 as a person under 18) if the juvenile is entrusted for learning, tutoring, guardianship or care.
 Article 190 furthermore forbids cohabitation with a minor (person under 18) unless a marriage is conducted.
+A close-in-age exception for sexual acts with persons under 14 exists, defined as being "no considerable difference between the offender and the child in respect of their mental and physical development".

 History

 From 1977 to 1994, sexual acts between men of any age was a criminal offence in Serbia, although the law has never been applied.
-Then in 1994, the age of consent was 18 just for anal sex between males; any male performing anal sexual conduct with another male, is punishable by up to 1 year in prison, 16 for all other sexual conduct.
-Since 2006, an equal age of consent came into force, regardless of sexual orientation or gender - This is regulated by the section 110 of the Penal Code of the Republic of Serbia stating that "lewd acts" between a male adult and a male under the age of 16 is punishable by imprisonment from 1 to 8 years.
-There is no specific reference to "lewd acts" between two females of the same offence.
+Then in 1994, an age of consent was set at 18 for anal sex between males; prior to the change males performing anal sexual conduct with another male could be punished by up to 1 year in prison.
+An age of consent of 16 was set for male homosexual non-anal relationships; this was regulated by section 110 of the Penal Code of the Republic of Serbia, stating that "lewd acts" between a male adult and a male under the age of 16 were punishable by imprisonment from 1 to 8 years.
+All other sexual acts had an age of consent at 14.
+Since 2006, an equal age of consent of 14 came into force, regardless of sexual orientation or gender.
+There was no specific reference to "lewd acts" between two females of the same offence.
+The current Criminal Code criminalises sex with children, and the given definition of "a child" for all offences is set at 14.

-The province of Vojvodina, a northern province of Serbia, had decriminalized homosexuality in 1978, thus effectively making an equal age of consent for any sexual practice regardless of sex or gender.
+The province of Vojvodina, a northern province of Serbia, had decriminalised homosexuality in 1978, thus effectively making an equal age of consent for any sexual practice regardless of sex or gender.
 This lasted until Vojvodina lost its law-making power in 1990.

 Slovakia

-The age limit of sexual acts in Slovakia is 15, as specified by the Slovak Criminal Code, Section 201.
+The age of consent in Slovakia is 15, as specified by the Slovak Criminal Code, Section 201.